Welcome to Reuben Roth's Sociology of Work and Education Website

 Race, Gender and Class: The Identity Politics of Postmodernity or the Socialist Project?

-This wonderful Edwardian-style home has been lovingly restored to its original glory and is just down the street from the magnificent 55-room McLaughlin Mansion Parkwood.
+Oshawa is home to the resplendent, 55-room, McLaughlin Mansion Parkwood.
 A federally recognized historic site, the Parkwood estate is one of Canada's last interwar mansions and it resonates with local history.
 It may interest you to know that Parkwood is one of Canada's most popular Hollywood film locations.
-Parkwood is one of Oshawa's 'hidden gems' and should ever find yourself in the vicinity of Oshawa you should certainly make it a point to visit this magnificent house.
+Parkwood is one of Oshawa's 'hidden gems' and should ever find yourself in the vicinity of Oshawa you should certainly make it a point to visit this magnificent historic house.
+It's not simply a tribute to wealth, but a demonstration of skilled craftspeople -- the upper tier of the working-class back in the day.
+It's also a good reminder that the labouring classes enriched the bourgeoisie to a staggering degree -- even at the tail end of the gilded age.

 In Oshawa I'm engaged in a variety of local community pursuits.
-I am a past Trustee of the Oshawa Public Library and I'm a supporter of the Oshawa-Durham Philharmonic.
+I am a past Trustee of the Oshawa Public Library and I'm a supporter of the Ontario Philharmonic (formerly the Oshawa-Durham Philharmonic).

 I can be reached via email at: rroth@laurentian.ca